mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 };
 {% endhighlight %}

+In a nutshell, _currying_ is the process of taking a function with multiple arguments and creating another function that:
+1) Takes only a single argument, and
+1) Returns another curried function if there are any remaining arguments

-The curried version of `add` would look like this:
+So, using these two rules, the curried version of `add` would look like this:

 {% highlight javascript %}
 function add(a){